PETS & WILDLIFE

 Learn more about wildlife rehabilitation efforts in Ontario.

-Common wildlife in Stouffville
+Common wildlife in Ontario

 Stouffville has many unique natural features such as wetlands, kettle lakes, forests, and rivers that offer ideal homes for several wildlife species.
 Learn more about some common types of wildlife in our community.